Projects

 Enhancing standards for medications

-Standardized representation of drug information is needed to facilitate the management of medication lists for clinical decision support rules, including those used for clinical pharmacogenomics.
-The existing standards used to represent drug data within clinical information systems do not contain the level of precision necessary to efficiently maintain large-scale genomic clinical decision support rules.
+The standards used to represent drug data within clinical information systems do not contain the level of precision necessary to efficiently maintain large-scale genomic clinical decision support rules.
 This study, in collaboration with Mayo Clinic Pharmacy Informatics, systematically identifies and resolves limitations in drug terminologies.

 Capturing and disseminating pharmacogenomic clinical decision support knowledge

-While all medical centers use the same body of knowledge to inform the design of pharmacogenomic clinical decision support, no two implementations are the same.
 Sharing detailed information about pharmacogenomic clinical decision support implementations is critical to establishing standards of care and enabling multisite outcomes studies.
 Yet no conventions exist.
-In fact, one of the greatest challenges in comparing pharmacogenomic clinical decision support rules is unambiguously documenting how a genetic test result is generated, interpreted, and acted upon clinically.
+One of the greatest challenges in comparing pharmacogenomic clinical decision support rules is unambiguously documenting how a genetic test result is generated, interpreted and acted upon clinically.

-In partnership with the Pharmacogenomics Research Network Translational Pharmacogenetics Project (PGRN-TPP), the Clinical Pharmacogenetics Implementation Consortium (CPIC), and the Electronic Medical Records and Genomics (eMERGE) Network, we are developing novel methods for capturing pharmacogenomic clinical decision support knowledge and creating public repositories for sharing.
+In partnership with the Pharmacogenomics Research Network Translational Pharmacogenetics Project (PGRN-TPP), the Clinical Pharmacogenetics Implementation Consortium and the Electronic Medical Records and Genomics (eMERGE) Network, we are developing novel methods for capturing pharmacogenomic clinical decision support knowledge and creating public repositories for sharing.

 Developing portable pharmacogenomic clinical decision support algorithms

-Clinical pharmacogenomic guidelines are often used as the basis for genomic clinical decision support rules, the development of which is very labor-intensive.
-Currently, each adopting site must interpret the guideline content individually because electronic medical record systems use proprietary syntaxes for clinical decision support rules.
+Each adopting site must interpret the guideline content individually because electronic health record systems use proprietary syntaxes for clinical decision support rules.
 This can result in variations in clinical decision support logic among sites, leading to inconsistencies in patient care and complicating future outcomes studies of pharmacogenomic-guided therapy.

 Given the pace at which existing guidelines are updated and the rate of publication of new pharmacogenomic guidelines, the current process of disseminating pharmacogenomic knowledge and translating it into clinical practice is not scalable.
-We are developing methods that use emerging standards to enable the generation and dissemination of pharmacogenomic clinical decision support algorithms that can be shared across electronic medical record systems.
-This work is done in collaboration with Arizona State University and HL7 International.
+We are developing methods that use emerging standards to enable the generation and dissemination of pharmacogenomic clinical decision support algorithms that can be shared across electronic health record systems.
+This work is being done in collaboration with Arizona State University and HL7 International.

 Evaluating the outcomes of genomic clinical decision support

 It is necessary to scientifically evaluate genomic clinical decision support implementations to quantify their impact on patient care.
-In partnership with the Mayo Clinic Clinical Decision Support Team and the Translational Pharmacogenetics Project within the Pharmacogenomics Research Network, we are extracting and curating electronic medical record data related to pharmacogenomic outcomes.
-This project will provide critical feedback on our existing pharmacogenomic clinical decision support implementations, and it will inform the development of future genomic clinical decision support interventions.
+In partnership with the Mayo Clinic Clinical Decision Support Team and the Translational Pharmacogenetics Project within the Pharmacogenomics Research Network, we are extracting and curating electronic health record data related to pharmacogenomic outcomes.